umass-cs677-archives/lab-2-chung-and-russell/docs/output.md

 The following the annotated output of running ./TestClientFunctions.sh in the /test folder.
-Make sure the 3-tier servers are up and running, this can be done quickly by running the following command from the src folder:
+Make sure the 3-tier servers are up and running, this can be done quickly by running the following command from the src folder.
+Note that the following script requires SSH into elnux1,elnux2, and elnux3 to be done without password (see https://askubuntu.com/questions/46930/how-can-i-set-up-password-less-ssh-login)

     ./server_startup.sh [edlab ssh username]

+The above script also assumes the following directory exists:

+    cs677/lab-2-chung-and-russell/src

-For each time, we test buy and lookup.
+For each item, we test buy and lookup.
 Buy is called 5 times, with the initial stock varying from 6 to 3.
 Lookup is called after buying 5 times, to ensure the remaining stock is max(0,initial - 5)

     Buying first item 5 times, starting at stock 6 {"How to get a good grade in 677 in 20 minutes a day":{"COST":120.0,"QUANTITY":6}}